AnotherPurpleGuy/Advent-Of-Code/Day 2/README.md

 Following the Elf's instructions for the second column, what would your total score be if everything goes exactly according to your strategy guide?

+## Comments

+I decided to challenge myself of this exercise.
+I decided to not create any complex logic that would be used to "play out each game" but instead decided to use game theory to figure out a game value matrix.
+This works by changing the letters given to us into integers which can then be used to index into the 2D array and find that value of that game.

+The challenging part came form deciding to make the process of looking up these results multi threaded.
+While using promises would have been the obvious choice for this I decided to stretch myself and use workers in a similar way to how fork() working in C.